angrykoala/node-wizardry-book/projects/chat-app-with-websockets.md

 # Chat App

 ## Description
-For this project we will be building one of the classics of Node.js, a IRC-style chat application.
-We will rely on [Socket.io](https://socket.io) library, which allows us to easily use _websockets_.
-Thanks to this, out chat will be up and running in no time.
+For this project we will be building one of the classics of Node.js, an IRC-style chat application.
+We will rely on [Socket.io](https://socket.io) library, which allow us to easily use _websockets_.
+Thanks to it, out chat will be up and running in no time.

 ### About websockets
-Websockets is a relatively new technology standard in most moder browsers, and with implementation in most languages and platforms (e.g. Android).
-When creating a websocket we will have a permanent bi-directional connection between a client and our server, this way, with very little overhead, we can send data both ways without creating and destroying connections with each message.
+Websockets is a technology standard, implemented in most modern browsers, and in most languages and platforms (e.g. Android).
+After creating a websocket we will have a permanent bi-directional connection between a client and our server, this way, with little overhead, we can send data both ways without creating and destroying connections with each message.

 This provides, not only a simpler implementation for some cases, but several performance improvements:
 * No need of polling, because the server can notify the client directly.
-* Very little message size.
+* Small message size.
 Each message is only a few bytes, as no handshake or connection data is required.
 * Large number of concurrent connections.
 In most cases, a server can handle more concurrent active connections with websockets than the same number of plain HTTP request.

 ![](/assets/project_chat/websocket.png)